Missy Elliott to receive a star on the Hollywood Walk of Fame - ExBulletin

 Missy Elliott to receive a star on the Hollywood Walk of Fame

-Missy Elliott will receive his star on the Hollywood Walk of Fame on November 8.
+Missy Elliott is expected to receive a star on the Hollywood Walk of Fame.

-The Grammy-winning rapper, singer, songwriter and producer will become the iconic 2,708th street star, with his dedicated in the Recording category.
-Ciara and Lizzo, with the director of Elliotts, Mona Scott-Young, will help to unveil the star.
+The Get Ur Freak On host will become the 2708th star added to the iconic Los Angeles gang.
+Lizzo, Ciara and longtime Missys manager Mona Scott-Young will attend the star’s unveiling, which will fall into the Recording category.

-The Elliotts star will be located at 6212 Hollywood Boulevard across from the Amoeba Records store.
-The location is not far from that of legendary California radio personality Big Boy, who received his star in September.
+In 2019, Missy received an honorary doctorate from Berklee College of Music.
+She gave the opening speech at the graduation ceremony and encouraged the graduates to never give up on their dreams.

-In addition to her five Grammy Awards, Elliott is the first female hip-hop artist to be inducted into the Songwriters Hall of Fame.
-She is also the first to receive an honorary doctorate in music from Berklee College of Music.
+As long as you breathe, it’s never too late, she said.
+People will tell you, you are too old.
+People will tell you, it will never work.
+Don’t believe it because I’m standing here today and I’m quite sure these people can say the same thing and you can all say this cause, look at you, you graduated.
+So I want to be a walking testimonial and I want to see in years people say, I graduated from Berklee School of Music and I remember Missy Elliott said you went too far to stop and I did never gave up, and I don’t want you to give up.

-The official ceremony will take place on Monday, November 8 at 11:30 a.m.
-PDT.
+The Missys star unveiling ceremony will be broadcast live on November 8 at 11:30 a.m.
+PT.

 Sources